That's the Way (I Like It): Chart

+Spin Doctors and Biz Markie version

+In 1996, alternative rock band Spin Doctors and rapper Biz Markie covered the 1975 song, initially recorded to be the second single to the 1996 Spin Doctors album You've Got to Believe in Something.
+However, the song would ultimately become an unlisted bonus track on the album.

+Later that year, the song would be released for the film Space Jam and its soundtrack, both of which released in 1996.
+Chris Barron sung main verses and chorus while Markie sung rap verses.

 Clock version

 In 1997, British pop/dance act Clock released a cover of the song, which appears on their Japan-only album release Boogie Sound.
 It was a moderate hit in early 1998, peaking at No. 17 in Ireland, No. 11 in the United Kingdom and No. 66 in France.

 Critical reception

 A reviewer from Music Week rated Clock's version two out of five, adding, "But with Clock's established grip on the Top 20, no doubt it will sell."
 The magazine's Alan Jones wrote, "Clock get short shrift from critics, though record buyers can't get enough of them.
 They will certainly tick up another hit with 'That's the Way (I Like It)', an obvious cover of the old KC & the Sunshine Band track currently doing service as a TV commercial soundtrack.
 It stays close to the original, and will provide one of the first big hits of 1998."